satja/potpun/README.md

 Nadopunitelj is a simple open-source editor, currently supporting English and Croatian word completion.
 It suggests up to 10 word completions sorted by word frequencies in a language.
-A suggestion is chosen by simply pressing the corresponding key from 0 to 9 - no mouse!
+A suggestion is selected by simply pressing the corresponding key from 0 to 9 - no mouse!

 <span>
 <img src="https://blogaritam.files.wordpress.com/2022/06/example_en.png" width="450">